SynthPix: A lightspeed PIV image generator

 \section{Illustrative examples}

-We compare SynthPix to existing alternatives and analyze its performances in different scenarios.
-The empirical data was collected on an Ubuntu 22.04 machine equipped with an AMD Ryzen Threadripper PRO 5995WX processor and four Nvidia RTX 4090 GPUs.
+We compare SynthPix to existing alternatives and analyze its performance in different scenarios.
+The empirical data is collected on an Ubuntu 22.04 machine equipped with an AMD Ryzen Threadripper PRO 5995WX processor and four Nvidia RTX 4090 GPUs.
 The number of GPUs used and the exact experimental setup is detailed for each experiment below.